Kid Flash Cosmic Coaster: History

 In September 2021, Skyline Attractions unveiled their new P'Sghetti Bowl children's coaster model, which offered a unique track model fabricated solely through the usage of folded sheet metal and rivets, in contrast to the welding techniques frequently used to manufacture coasters.

 In November 2022, Six Flags representatives approached Skyline at the IAAPA Expo in Orlando, Florida, where a pair of dueling P'Sghetti Bowl coasters were purchased.
 The following month, Six Flags Fiesta Texas took it upon themselves to announce at their that they would receive one of the then-unnamed P'Sghetti Bowl coasters, which would become the world’s first "single-rail family racing roller coaster".

 In March of 2023, both Six Flags Fiesta Texas and Six Flags Over Georgia formally announced Kid Flash Cosmic Coaster for the 2023 season.
 The Georgia roller coaster replaced The Joker: Chaos Coaster in the Gotham City section of the park, while the Texas attraction replaced Fender Bender, the park's bumper cars.
 Both roller coasters are the first dual-racing roller coaster in their respective states.

 On March 5th, 2025, it was revealed through an email to Six Flags that both installations of the ride were closed permanently.
 Both rides reportedly regularly experienced technical problems and downtime throughout their operational lives.

+On July 9th, 2026, CJ Barrymore's, a family entertainment center located in Clinton Township, Michigan, announced that it bought one of the two defunct P'Sghetti Bowl coasters.